Jarred-Sumner/git-peek/README.md

                           By default, it will search $EDITOR.
 If not found, it will try code, then subl, then vim.

+    -r, --register        [default: false] Register the git-peek:// url protocol This allows the "Open" buttons to work on github.com once you\'ve installed the extension.
+Only supported on macOS (Windows coming soon).

     -o, --out=           [default: system temp directory] output directory to store repository files in.
 If youre cloning a large repo and your tempdir is an in-memory storage (/tmp),